syashfr/ozar/README.md

     python manage.py runserver

-Ensure kubernetes cluster with the name ozards-d-aks is deployed and user namespace is created before making requests.
+Ensure kubernetes cluster with the name ozards-d-aks is deployed, ingress controller is deployed and user namespace is created before making requests.